SoftwareHeritage/puppet-environment/packer/README.md

 ### Publish the image

-The image must be publish on the public annex site[3] to be usable by other persons than the person who build it.
+The image must be published on the public annex site[3] to be usable.
 The images are published in the ``/isos/virtualbox/debian``[4] directory.

 The ``git-annex`` usage is documented on the intranet[5].